 - Key trends in chatbot technology

 AI chatbots are software that use natural language processing (NLP) to engage in conversations with users.
-You can include these bots in mobile applications, messaging apps like Facebook Messenger, on websites, email, and even voice platforms like Alexa.
+You can include these bots in mobile applications, messaging apps, websites, email, and even voice platforms like Alexa.
+Online retailers are integrating their chatbots with Shopify to increase revenue.
 Many companies today use chatbots for customer service as a way to provide immediate resolutions to common issues.
+As you can guess, there are many different types of chatbots and use cases.
+We’ll explore more about what separates some chatbots from others below.

 Difference Between AI and Pattern-Based Chatbots